MohammadAmaanPatloo/MohammadAmaanPatloo/README.md

  **`Digital Craftsman (Developer/Flimmaker/Creater)`**

 Hi, I am Amaan👋 from Jammu & Kashmir and I would love to build personalized products for people with my software development skills.
 My primary interest lies in the field of Web Development and also want to become one.
-My programming language is c++ and my development language is JavaScript and python and I also know Video/Photo Editing, Game Developing.
+My programming language is C++ and my development language is JavaScript and python and I also know Video/Photo Editing, Game Developing.

 ## Skills and Experience